jimlutsko/jimlutsko.github.io/_pages/about.md

 About Me
 =========
 My background is in nonequilibrium statistical mechanics and nowadays most of my time is spent on the study of crystallization and crystal growth.
 Previously, I have worked on non-classical diffusion, granular materials, symbolic learning, kinetic theory and the mechanical properties of solid interfaces.
 My work involves a combination of analytic theory, numerical analysis and computer simulation.
-My work is currently funded by the European Space Agency, via the Belgian Science Policy Office, and the EU Horizon 2020 program, via the <a hfref="http://http://www.amecrys-project.eu">AMECRYS project</a>.
+My work is currently funded by the European Space Agency, via the Belgian Science Policy Office, and the EU Horizon 2020 program, via the [AMECRYS project](http://www.amecrys-project.eu).

 Crystallization and crystal growth
 ==================================